-Many women victims of 'contraceptive sabotage,' experts sayJanuary 24th, 2013 in Obstetrics & gynaecology
+Many women victims of 'contraceptive sabotage,' experts sayJanuary 24, 2013 by Amy Norton, Healthday Reporter in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Obstetricians and gynecologists should screen women and teens for signs that their partner is sabotaging their birth control, forcing them to have unprotected sex or otherwise trying to control their reproductive choices, says a leading group of U.S. doctors.